afreddo/CodePathPreWork_AlexFreddo/README.md

 - Video previews on thumbnails
 - Ability to access videos without storing locally

+I have an idea for an app called "Pup Pack" to help connect dog owners.
+Homeowners with dogs often struggle to find ways to socialize their dog with other dogs and other dog owners.
+This is amplified when owners move to new locations where they haven't had time to build their social circle.
+My app would be a social media app that allows dog owners to create a profile exclusively for their dog listing the dogs likes and dislikes (e.g, Likes adult dogs, does not do well with puppies, etc).
+They could then find other dogs in the area that would be compatible with their dog and they could set meet ups at local parks.
+This would allow them to meet new people and grow their pup's pack.

+Some features of the app could include the following:
+- Profile creation
+- Local storage of profile information
+- Use of MapKit to display local parks and look for dog meetups
+- User authentication
+- Sharing of information between different user's devices

 ## Notes

 Storyboards are new to me and I found the concept of providing different functionality for different buttons to be a challenge.
 I ended up realizing that I could add both of the buttons to the same IBAction and used an if/else statement to switch the intended functionality.